-For Headliner Highlight number 6 we talk with Kira Dineen.
-Kira is the host and produce of three different Healthcare interview style podcast.
-Insight Says – a mental health podcast, Advancing Dentistry, and DNA Today, where she explores genetics and how it impacts our health.
+For Headliner Highlight number 006, we talk with Kira Dineen.
+Kira is the host and producer of three different Healthcare interview-style podcasts: Insight Says, Advancing Dentistry, and DNA Today, where she explores genetics and how it impacts our health.

-Most episodes are interviews with genetic counselors, researchers, patient advocates.
-My favorite episodes tend to be those of Patient Advocates because they bring so much passion to raising awareness for their conditions and a really great Educators with empowering stories to share.
-They’ve come from often a place of not having a scientific background to having to be experts and their condition or their child’s condition.
-So it’s very interesting to hear their perspective and everything that they’ve been through to get to that point.
+Most episodes are interviews with genetic counselors, researchers, and patient advocates.
+My favorite episodes tend to be those of patient advocates because they bring so much passion to raising awareness for their conditions, and are really great educators with empowering stories to share.
+They’ve often come from a place of not having a scientific background to having to be experts on their condition or their child’s condition.
+So, it’s very interesting to hear their perspective and everything that they’ve been through to get to that point.

-I’ve also done episodes about genetic research obviously rare diseases, like I was talking about genetic testing which can include consumer test like Ancestry and 23andMe, Hereditary cancer syndromes, even advice on how to become a genetic counselor.
-So plenty of areas of Interest like these.
+I’ve also done episodes about genetic research, like I was talking about genetic testing, which can include consumer tests like Ancestry and 23andMe, Hereditary cancer syndromes, even advice on how to become a genetic counselor.
+So plenty of areas of interest like these.